herclogon/htcondor/README.md

-# This is the temporary project fork for my own experiments.
+# This is a temporary project fork for my own experiments.

 # Build from source for Ubuntu 20.04